 If your urinary incontinence is a result of nerve damage, nerve stimulators can help alleviate your frequent urges.
 An implantable device under the skin of your hip or buttocks, will send electrical impulses to the nerves to control your bladder muscles and reduce urges.

 Surgeries that can help improve stress incontinence are sling procedures.
-The procedure is done by creating a sling using a natural or synthetic material around the urethra to provide support.
+Doctors perform the procedure by creating a sling using a natural or synthetic material around the urethra to provide support.

 Before trying out any of these treatments, make sure to consult a doctor, and inform them about your condition.
 Always ask for prescribed medication, and never self medicate.